Thoroughbred (series)

 Thoroughbred is a series of young-adult novels that revolves around Kentucky Thoroughbred racing and equestrianism.
-The series was started in 1991 by Joanna Campbell (better known as Jo Ann Simon, previously Haessig), and numbered 72 books, in addition to several "super editions" and a spin-off series, Ashleigh, by the time it ended in 2005.
-The series focuses on a group of core characters, primarily Ashleigh Griffen, Samantha McLean, Cindy Blake/McLean and Ashleigh's daughter Christina, as well as Christina's friends.
-The series originally followed the adventures of Ashleigh as she was growing up; when Ashleigh reached adulthood, the focus of the books shifted to young Samantha McLean.
-During Samantha's college and adult years, the books centered on Cindy Blake McLean, Samantha's adopted younger sister.
-Late in the series, there was a large "time gap" before the series focused on to a teenaged Christina and her cousin Melanie.
+The series was created in 1991 by Joanna Campbell (better known as Jo Ann Simon, previously Haessig), and comprises 72 main-line books, several "super editions" and a spin-off series, Ashleigh.
+The series focuses on a group of core characters across multiple decades.

 The books, which are intended for a primarily pre-teen, female audience, explore the characters' adventures in horse racing, eventing, and steeplechase.
-Christina and Melanie, the two main characters, are both jockeys, and many of the books deal with their challenges on and off the track: while their life with their horses comprises the main storyline, school, boyfriends, and family life often provide subplots.
-The Reese family farm, Whitebrook, is the setting for most of the series.
+The books also explore the characters' familial and romantic relationships.

 Thoroughbred is published by HarperEntertainment, an imprint of HarperCollins.
 A total of twelve different authors have contributed to the series over the fifteen years of its existence.
 By book 15, there were two million Thoroughbred books in print.
+The series concluded in 2005.

 Structure of the books

 The Thoroughbred series is written in the third-person narrative and is typically told from a single person's viewpoint.
 For the first twenty-three books, the series is told from the viewpoints of Ashleigh Griffen (#1 - #5), Samantha McLean (#6 - #12), and Cindy McLean (#13 - #23).
 After book twenty-three, the series started what was called the "New Generation" and skipped ten years to a new group of characters: Christina Reese, Melanie Graham, Parker Townsend, and a small group of minor characters.
 These books were still written in the third-person, but the viewpoints of characters would alternate between books.